 Click through to see all three DIY ornament ideas and download my custom templates to make your own.

-Plus, it’s super easy to use and only takes a few minutes to setup.
+It’s super easy to use and only takes a few minutes to setup.
 You can upload your own designs and start cutting immediately or access their huge library of ready-to-make projects and templates (via Cricut’s Design Space) if you need a little inspiration.

 When you select a design template to make (or make your own) and click the Make It button, it will ask you what material you’re using and let you know if you need a special blade, all before you get started with the cut.
 So it comes out perfect every time.

 DIY Holiday Ornament #1: 3D Balls

-For these 3D ball ornaments, I created a simple circle template and used the Cricut Maker to cut out all the circles for me.
+1. For these 3D ball ornaments, I created a simple circle template and used the Cricut Maker to cut out all the circles for me.

-Then, after painting everything and allowing it to fully dry, I folded each circle in half and glued the circles together at the folded flaps to start forming a ball shape.
+2. Then, after painting everything and allowing it to fully dry, I folded each circle in half and glued the circles together at the folded flaps to start forming a ball shape.

-Then when I had just a couple more circles to add, I added a long piece of string (folded in half) through the center and left about three inches at the bottom (the tails of the string should be at the bottom and the loop should be coming out the top of the ball.
+3. Then when I had just a couple more circles to add, I added a long piece of string (folded in half) through the center.
+And I left about three inches at the bottom.
+The tails of the string should be at the bottom and the loop should be coming out the top of the ball.